2014 Houston Astros season: April—May

-From May 12—29, Springer constructed a consecutive on-base streak of 15.
+From May 12—29, George Springer constructed a consecutive on-base streak of 15.
 From May 10–29, he connected for nine home runs with 22 runs batted in (RBI) for a slash line of .333 / .450 / .818 / 1.268 on-base plus slugging percentage (OPS).
 He also had an 11-game hitting streak, and hit seven of the home runs over a seven-game span from May 21–29.
 On May 26, Springer established new career-bests with four hits and five runs scored to lead a 9–2 win over the Kansas City Royals.
 One of the four hits was Springer's fourth home run in three games, helping inject new life into a club whose record stood at 17–32.
 For his first full month in the major leagues, Springer batted .294 with 10 home runs, 25 RBI, 22 runs scored, and a .647 slugging percentage.
 He was named AL Rookie of the Month, Houston's first recipient since becoming an AL club, and first since Hunter Pence in May 2007.

 June—July

-During a seven-game span from May 21–29, 2014, right fielder George Springer hit seven home runs.

 The Astros signed Jon Singleton on June 2 to a 5-year, $10 million contract.
 At the time, this was the largest contract ever agreed to with a player who had yet to make his major league debut.
 A key piece in the Hunter Pence trade, on June 3, Singleton made his major league debut, and launched a home run to lead a 7–2 win over the Los Angeles Angels.